microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 In the DiceRoller app, users are shown a die with a button to roll it.
 When the die is rolled, Fluid Framework syncs the data across clients so everyone sees the same result.
 To do this, complete the following steps:

-1. Set up the application
+1. Set up the application.
-2. Create a Fluid Container
+2. Create a Fluid container.
-3. Write the dice view
+3. Write the dice view.
-4. Connect view to Fluid data
+4. Connect the view to Fluid data.

 ## Set up the application